dotpcap/packetnet/README.md

 Packet.Net
 ==========

-Packet.Net is a high performance .Net assembly for dissecting and constructing network packets such as Ethernet, IP, TCP, UDP, etc.
+Packet.Net is a high performance .NET package for dissecting and constructing network packets such as Ethernet, IP, TCP, UDP, etc.

 Originally created by Chris Morgan <chmorgan@gmail.com>